patrick-kidger/signatory/docs/pages/usage/installation.rst

 where ``<SIGNATORY_VERSION>`` is the version of Signatory you would like to download (the most recent version is |version|) and ``<TORCH_VERSION>`` is the version of PyTorch you are using.

-Then just ``import signatory`` inside Python.

 .. command.readme off (GitHub doesn't support using admonitions this way, and just uses indented text instead.)
 .. admonition:: Example

     .. command.readme on

-    For example, if you are using PyTorch 1.2.0 and want Signatory 1.1.4, then you should run ``pip install signatory==1.1.4-torch1.2.0``.
+    For example, if you are using PyTorch 1.3.0 and want Signatory 1.1.4, then you should run:

+    .. oode-block:: bash

+        pip install signatory==1.1.4-torch1.3.0

+Then just ``import signatory`` inside Python.

 .. command.readme off
 .. caution::